sigma/ansible-coreos-autofs/README.md

 CoreOS autofs
 =============

-This role installs a working autofs service into a CoreOS node
+This role installs a working autofs service into a CoreOS node.
+Current version: 0.0.1

 Role Variables
 --------------